jumptrnr/carbonetest/readme.md

 The library doesn't replace images correctly when they are repeated and iterated on multiple pages. the refID for the image seems to be the same for all the images and so the last image is inserted in all the places.

-Expected behaviour: the image should be replaced with the correct image on each page per the json data.
+Expected behaviour: the images in the output.pdf should correspond with the correct images from the data.json file provided.

 ## How to run